 The federal government is still shut down.
 Here's what that means across the country

-The federal government shutdown continues and Republicans and Democrats appear no closer to an agreement to end it.
+The federal government shutdown has dragged into another week, and Republicans and Democrats appear no closer to ending it.

-The Senate failed to advance a pair of competing measures to pay at least some federal employees during the government shutdown.
+Many federal workers have missed paychecks, including air traffic controllers, who are working unpaid.

-It's payday for many federal employees who will not be receiving a paycheck — the first full paycheck they've missed as part of the shutdown.
-By law federal workers are supposed to get back pay once the shutdown ends, but the White House has tried to cast doubt on that.
+The impacts of the shutdown could soon get worse.
+That's because a number of federal programs are set to run out of money on Nov.
+1. If that happens, tens of millions of people would lose federal food and nutrition benefits like Supplemental Nutrition Assistance Program, or SNAP, previously known as food stamps.

 The Agriculture Department says it will reopen about 2,100 county offices despite the government shutdown to help farmers get access to $3 billion of aid.
 At the same time many American farmers say the Trump administration's trade policies have them on the brink.